NVIDIA/DALI/docs/installation.rst

 NGC Containers
 --------------

-DALI is preinstalled in the `NVIDIA GPU Cloud <https://ngc.nvidia.com>`_ TensorFlow, PyTorch, and MXNet containers in versions 18.07 and later.
+DALI is preinstalled in the TensorFlow, PyTorch, and MXNet containers in versions 18.07 and later on `NVIDIA GPU Cloud <https://ngc.nvidia.com>`_.

 ----